-TABLE 3.
-The CRPS (at each lead time), energy score, the variogram score for the climatological, COSMO-E, and post-processed forecasts.
-The scores have been aggregated over all years and stations.
-Below each score is a 95% confidence interval for the corresponding skill score, with the COSMO-E forecasts used as reference.
+Table 3: The CRPS at each lead time, as well as the energy score and variogram score for the climatological, COSMO-E, and post-processed forecasts.
+Scores have been aggregated over all years and stations.

-FIG. 6.
-Rank histogram for the COSMO-E ensemble and PIT histograms for the climatological and postprocessed forecast distributions at a lead time of three days.
+Figure 6: Rank histogram for the COSMO-E ensemble and PIT histograms for the climatological and postprocessed forecast distributions at a lead time of three days.
 The ranks have been aggregated over all years and stations, and the horizontal red line is indicative of perfect calibration.
 A measure of the miscalibration in the histogram is also shown as a function of the station latitude and altitude for all three methods.